 5. Take serious action to fix mistakes on Visa or MasterCard Bills.
 If the dispute is denied and you believe the decision is unfair, you have the option of filing a complaint with your state attorney general or the Federal Trade Commission.
 You also could file a lawsuit, but legal cases can be long and expensive.
 If you choose this route, consider seeking an attorney who will accept awarded damages as payment, in case the case is longer and costs more money than you anticipate.

 For more info on credit cards, read 7 Types of Credit Card Fees — And How to Avoid Them.

-And if you’re struggling with credit card debt, read 5 Ways to Save Money Every Month While Paying Off a Big Mortgage.
+And if you’re struggling with credit card debt, read 30 Ways to Make Money on the Side.